lmaciejonczyk/skd-nrf/doc/nrf/ug_thread.rst

 * ``CONFIG_OPENTHREAD_L2_LOG_LEVEL_INF`` - Enables logging for informational messages, errors, and warnings.
 * ``CONFIG_OPENTHREAD_L2_LOG_LEVEL_DBG`` - Enables logging for debug messages, informational messages, errors, and warnings.

-Chosing one of these options will enable writing the appropriate information in the L2 debug log.
+Choosing one of these options will enable writing the appropriate information in the L2 debug log.

 Additionally, enabling ``CONFIG_OPENTHREAD_L2_LOG_LEVEL_DBG`` allows you to set the ``CONFIG_OPENTHREAD_L2_DEBUG`` option, which in turn has the following settings: